Dana94/2019-website/blog/2019-07-17-why-you-should-draw-your-ideas.md

 ---
-title: Why You Should Draw Your Ideas
+title: Why I Draw My Ideas
 path: why-you-should-draw-your-ideas
 date: 2019-07-17
 summary: I find it incredibly satisfying to have my project ideas written down.
 Whether it be a sketchbook or regular notebook paper, you will have more clarity to see what you're trying to do.